 The Hunger Heroes: Snack Cabinet Sabotage

 In this second installment of the Hunger Heroes graphic novel chapter book series, the Hunger Heroes find themselves flying their taco-shaped hovercraft to the Richardson’s house, where babysitter Gabby is trapped without any snacks.
 What seems like a simple, straightforward mission gets increasingly complicated as one suspicious obstacle after the next gets in the heroes way.
 Is someone out to sabotage the Hunger Heroes?
 Can the crew rise to the occasion and get Gabby fed before she gets seriously HANGRY?
-(The Hunger Heroes: Snack Cabinet Sabotage is scheduled to publish on August 23rd, 2022.)
+(The Hunger Heroes: Snack Cabinet Sabotage will be available wherever books are sold on October 4th, 2022.)